-The collection currently includes e-books, e-audio books, and e-video in a variety of streaming or downloadable formats.
+The collection currently includes eBooks, digital audio books, and streaming video in a variety of formats.
 The particular file formats supported and any usage limitations are determined by the individual publishers and providers of the materials and are beyond the control of the library.

-Most materials are owned jointly by a consortium of Libraries throughout the state.
+Many items are owned jointly by a consortium of Libraries throughout the state.
 Consortium owned materials are subject to the policies of the Kentucky Libraries Unbound Consortium, beyond the local control of the library.
 As such, titles in that collection may differ from what the library might normally choose.
 The Campbell County Public Library has no unilateral ability to remove items from that collection.